mojaloop/contrib-dev-portal/docs/guides/developer-tooling/simulators.md

 3. Change the following fields:

 - Currency: set to a currency the sandbox supports, such as `PHP`
-- To Id Value: change this to be a MSISDN you can find in [the users list here](/1-overview/#parties).
+- To Id Value: change this to be a MSISDN you can find in [the users list here](/overview/#parties).
 For this example, let's enter `329294234`.

 4. Select "Send Transfer"

 ## 4. Transfer Response

-Behind the scenes, the DFSP Simulator uses the sdk-scheme-adapter to talk the Async Mojaloop API, and combines the separate Mojaloop Transfer steps (Discovery, Agreement, Transfer) into 1 step.
+Behind the scenes, the DFSP Simulator uses the sdk-scheme-adapter to talk to the Async Mojaloop API, and combines the separate Mojaloop Transfer steps (Discovery, Agreement, Transfer) into 1 step.
 This is a convenience for the Simulator environment, but can be configured depending on your DFSP's requirements (e.g. confirming Payee information with your user).

 Here's a screenshot of an example response from the Simulator Backend: